 Also character traits you would like to improve (honesty, open-mindedness), improving your emotional intelligence, spiritual life improvement, as well as health and fitness targets (running a marathon or shedding excess weight).

 This goal setting list should include meaningful contributions to the world such as contributions to your family, friends, relatives, workmates, neighborhood, city, community, and nation.
 More importantly, your contribution does not necessarily have to be monetary or a large donation to a medical research facility.

-It could be volunteering to teach kids after school, feeding homeless people, visiting the elderly who live in nursing facilities, or volunteering to teach those incarcerated in jail a certain skill.
+It could be volunteering to teach kids after school, feeding homeless people, visiting the elderly who live in nursing facilities or volunteering to teach those incarcerated in jail a certain skill.
 In simple words, base your list on the legacy you would like to leave behind when you die.

-Download the PDF below, print it out, and get started on your goals in the areas of experiences, growth and contribution.
+Download the PDF below, print it out, and get started on your goals in the areas of experiences, growth, and contribution.
 It only takes a few minutes but will change the way you look at your career, mission, and life purpose.

-Vishen Lakhani says that, in order to set meaningful life goals, you should shun societal expectations and think about what you as person want to achieve.
+Vishen Lakhani says that, in order to set meaningful life goals, you should shun societal expectations and think about what you as a person want to achieve.

-Instead, you should set your goal goals based on life experiences that will make you happy, contributions that you would like to make to others and the society at large, as well as intellectual, spiritual, health and fitness, and emotional intelligence growth.
+Instead, you should set your goal goals based on life experiences that will make you happy, contributions that you would like to make to others, and the society at large, as well as intellectual, spiritual, health and fitness, and emotional intelligence growth.

 You can find more great videos from Mindvalley on their Youtube Channel.